 However the most spectacular of Raphael’s tapestries has to be The Resurrection of Christ situated just over halfway down the room.

 Visiting the Vatican at the right time is key because it is otherwise difficult to stop in this room because of the movement of the crowds.
 But whenever you do find yourself in the Gallery of the Tapestries, take a chance to gaze into the eyes of Christ.
 As you keep walking you will find that through illusionistic methods it appears that Christ’s eyes follow you as you walk down the room.
 (This is similar to the method used by Leonardo Di Vinci for his painting of the Mona Lisa in the Louvre in Paris).
+And side note, there is one Da Vinci painting in the Vatican, but most people miss it.

 Alongside The Resurrection of Christ tapestry is the Supper at Emmaus, where Jesus Christ reveals himself to two of his Apostles after he is resurrected.